communityds/moonshell/README.md

 ### Setup

-To both setup and use Moonshell, simply source `moon.sh`, this library will take care of self installation.
+To both setup and use Moonshell, simply source `moon.sh`, this library takes care of self installation.

 ```
 source moon.sh